adrian154/blog/blogposts/tls.md

 </div>
 <div class="segment" data-hex="00170000" data-name="Extension: extended_master_secret">

-This extension indicates that the client supports [extended master secrets](https://www.rfc-editor.org/rfc/rfc7627.html), which hardens TLS sessions against man-in-the-middle attacks by calculating the master secret using the hash of prior handshake messages.
+This extension indicates that the client supports [extended master secrets](https://www.rfc-editor.org/rfc/rfc7627.html), a TLS 1.2 extension which seeks to harden the session against man-in-the-middle attacks by calculating the master secret using the hash of prior handshake messages.
+This is not relevant for TLS 1.3, as you will see later.

 * `00 17`: extension type (23 for extended_master_secret)
 * `00 00`: data length (none)